stanhu/django-transfer/README.rst

         '/mnt/shared/downloads': '/downloads',
     }

 Once the mapping is configured, you can use absolute paths, which will be converted to the locations required by nginx.
 If you later switch to a different server (apache or lighttpd), these absolute paths will continue to function without changing your code.
-Similarly, when ``settings.DEBUG == True``, absolute paths will be required so that the development server can send the file directly.
+Similarly, when ``settings.TRANSFER_SERVER_DISABLED == False``, absolute paths will be required so that the development server can send the file directly.

 If you do not configure any mappings, and you are using server type ``'nginx'``, an ImproperlyConfigured exception will be raised.
 Mappings